decaporg/jekyll-decap-cms/README.md

 ## Authenticating without Netlify Identity

-Netlify provides basic OAuth so you can log in to Netlify CMS with your GitHub profile directly if you prefer not to use Netlify Identity.
+Netlify provides basic OAuth so you can log in to Decap CMS with your GitHub profile directly if you prefer not to use Netlify Identity.
 To do so, go to [the GitHub developer application screen](https://github.com/settings/developers) and **register new application**.
 The Authorization callback URL you'll need to enter is `https://api.netlify.com/auth/done`.